highcharts-for-python/highcharts-maps/docs/using.rst

 .. warning::

-  Certain sections of the **Highcharts Stock for Python** library - in particular the :mod:`options.series <highcharts_stock.options.series>` classes - rely heavily on multiple inheritance.
+  Certain sections of the **Highcharts Maps for Python** library - in particular the :mod:`options.series <highcharts_maps.options.series>` classes - rely heavily on multiple inheritance.
 This is a known anti-pattern in Python development as it runs the risk of encountering the :term:`diamond of death` inheritance problem.
 This complicates the process of inheriting methods or properties from parent classes when properties or